logux/docs/protocols/ws/spec.md

 Fifth position is optional and contains extra client option in object.
 Right now protocol supports only `subprotocol` and `token` keys there.

-Subprotocol version is a string in [SemVer] format.
+Subprotocol version is a number.
 It describes a application subprotocol, which developer will create on top of Logux protocol.
 If other node doesn’t support this subprotocol version, it could send `wrong-subprotocol` error.

 Token could be a string.
 On wrong token data receiver may send `wrong-credentials` error and close connection.